SamTherapy/fediverse-imagebot/README.md

 ### Downloading pre-built binaries

-Download prebuilt binaries from [here](https://git.froth.zone/Sam/fediverse-imagebot/releases/latest). (currently only supports x86_64)
+Download prebuilt binaries from [here](https://git.froth.zone/Sam/fediverse-imagebot/releases/latest). (currently supports x86_64 and arm64 on Linux
+[glibc or musl], macOS and Windows)

 1. Run the bot with the `-w` flag to have it generate a configuration file to the local directory.